marczahn/pragmatic-dependency-injection-in-go/README.md

 ## Advantages over other approaches

 What are the alternatives?
-1. No dependency at all - Almost untestable and full of implicit dependencies
+1. No DI at all - Quick and eezy peezy at the beginning but leading to dead end - Almost untestable and full of implicit dependencies
 2. DI containers

 There are some libraries around, e. g.